How do you profit when your manufacturer sticks to a process?

 "Even if a process entails changes, and we hate changes, it brings profits in the end.
 It says to the people who want to do business with us that we have stepped on this path so many times that little might surprise us.
 That's a pretty saying to get from a manufacturer, isn't it?" says Joanna.

-We introduce you to learn more about the processes we work with in the SERVICES section of our website.
+We introduce you to learn more about the processes we work with in the contract manufacturing services section of our website.